EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 What is the correct legal threshold for a refusal to issue appeal?

-The LA must issue an EHCP if the child has SEN and it is necessary for EHC provision to be made (section 37 CFA 2014).
+The local authority must issue an EHCP if the child has SEN and it is necessary for EHC provision to be made (section 37 CFA 2014).
 'Necessary' is the key word — not 'desirable' or 'helpful'.
 The question is whether the provision needed to meet the child's needs can be secured without an EHCP.
 If it cannot, the threshold is met.

 Yes.
-The Tribunal reviews the decision on the basis of all current evidence — including evidence that has emerged since the LA's decision.
+The Tribunal reviews the decision on the basis of all current evidence — including evidence that has emerged since the local authority's decision.
 Private assessments, updated school data, new professional reports, and parent evidence produced after the decision can all be included in your evidence bundle and considered at the hearing.

 What is the difference between factual and legal grounds?